arielgk/arielgk/README.md

 #### Amor/fiesta

-Users must choose a character and go through a path that changes based on their decisions.
+Users must go through a path that changes based on their decisions.
 The journey includes videos, stories and tests.
 Information popups,offers more info about the story being played at the moment.

 ![](https://img.shields.io/badge/Code-React-informational?style=flat&logo=react&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Tools-Laravel-informational?style=flat&logo=laravel&logoColor=white&color=2bbc8a)